How to cancel participation in the Home Buyers’ Plan (HBP)

 To cancel your participation, do the following:

-- Send a letter explaining the reason for your cancellation or a completed Form RC471, Home Buyers' Plan (HBP) Cancellation to the CRA.
-A cancellation letter or the form RC471 must be received by CRA no later than 60 days from December 31st of the year after the year you received the funds.
+2. Send a completed Form RC471, Home Buyers' Plan (HBP) – Cancellation or a letter explaining the reason for your cancellation to the CRA.
+The form RC471 or the cancellation letter must be received by CRA no later than 60 days from December 31st of the year after the year you made your first withdrawal.
 The cancellation letter must include all of the following information:

-- Attach your cancellation payment receipt(s) for any repayment(s) to your letter or to a filled out Form RC471.
+3. Attach your cancellation payment receipts for any repayments to your letter or to a filled out Form RC471.

-Send the letter or the completed Form RC471, Home Buyers' Plan (HBP) Cancellation to the CRA including your receipt(s) at one of the addresses below.
+4. Send the completed Form RC471, Home Buyers' Plan (HBP) – Cancellation or the letter to the CRA including your receipts.
+This information can be submitted by mail or by using My Account.
+If you would like to submit this information by mail, send it to one of the addresses below.

 If your residential address is in Ontario, Prince Edward Island, Newfoundland and Labrador, Yukon, Nunavut, Northwest Territories or in the following cities in the province of Quebec (Montréal, Québec City, Laval, Sherbrooke, Gatineau and Longueuil), send your request to: